rover07/Ambassador-Programs/README.md

 - [Auth0 Ambassador](https://auth0.com/ambassador-program)
 - [GitKraken Ambassador](https://www.gitkraken.com/ambassador)

 ## Contributing
-PRs are welcome, just make sure that the campus ambassador program is offered by an organization working in the domain of computer science.
+PRs are welcome, make sure that the campus ambassador program is offered by an organization working in the domain of computer science.